Dalip Frashëri: Life

 Dalip was born in Frashër, Janina Vilayet, Ottoman Empire.
 A dervish originating in a family with strong Bektashi roots, and played an important part in the local tekke there.
 He was the son of Kaso Frashëri, and brother of poet Shahin Frashëri and despite what is believed, it appears that they were not relatives with brothers Naim, Sami, and Abdyl Frashëri.

-Not much is known on his life, except that he work for years on his poem Garden of the martyrs.
+Not much is known about his life, except that he work for years on his poem Garden of the martyrs.
 He finished it in 1842, while being interned in the tekke of Konitsa by the Ottoman authorities.

 Frashëri used the Arabic alphabet in his work.
 Although he was the author of other poems, the one that remains from him is the Garden of the martyrs (Kopshti i te mirevet).
 It tells the story of the Battle of Karbala, which had previously influenced Shia and Sufi literature.
 It was finished on 21 Rabi II 1258 in Islamic Calendar, which corresponds to 6 June 1842.
 This information comes from some of the verses:

-Hadikanë bërë teqmil,...
-(The fulfilled garden,...)